sanjeevkumarray/Chat_Application/README.md

-## Building a Real Time Chat Application with Spring Boot and Websocket
+## Building a Real Time Chat Application with Spring Boot and Websocket.

 ## What is Websocket?
 >  WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.